pstorch/bahnhoefe.gpx/README.md

 Elasticsearch is used as backend for all the data (Stations, Photos and Photographers).

 For testing purpose is is possible to start a local Elasticsearch instance with `elastic-start.sh` with some testdata.
 Use `elastic-stop.sh` to shut it down.
+The testdata contains only a very small subset of the production Elastic.

+By default RSAPI expects an Elasticsearch instance running on localhost port 9200.
+You can start this testinstance or as an alternative you can set the environment parameter to the production instance `-e "ELASTIC_BASE_URL=http://94.136.168.53"`.

 ## Use
 Point your browser to http://localhost:8080/{country}/stations, where `country` can be "de", "ch", "fi" or "uk"